On character table of Clifford groups: Introduction

 The article is organized as follows.
 We setup the notation and recall the definition of the Clifford groups in section 2.
-The very first case $\cC_1$ is explained in section 3, together with a decomposition of the tensor product of its matrix representation.
+The very first case $\cC_1$ is explained in section 3, together with a decomposition of the tensor products of the matrix representation.
 In section 4 we provide a presentation for general $\cC_n$.
-In section 5 we use the presentation to obtain the character table for $\cC_2$ and hence a decomposition of the tensor product of its matrix representation as well.
-The case for $\cC_3$ is similarly obtained, where some different behaviors are observed.
-We prove the trivial character is the only linear character for $\cC_n$ when $n\geq 3$, and a few conjectures are proposed.
+In section 5 we use the presentation to obtain the character table for $\cC_2$ and hence a decomposition of the tensor products of the matrix representation as well.
+The case for $\cC_3$ is similarly obtained, and then some facts about $\cC_n$ are proved for all $n\geq 3$.
+A presentation of $Sp(2n,2)$ is provided in section 6.